bulnuo/open-llama-lora/README.md

 We're using a small language model (3 billion parameters), a tiny dataset for fine-tuning (100 records), doing it in a short amount of time (10 minutes), and running it on a tiny system (a single 8-core CPU).
 For comparison, training is run on 100s of GPUs for many days.

 Despite these limitations, going through the steps will show you that the fine-tuned model does pick up the information in the training dataset.
 Its responses might be a bit vague and jumbled, but don't fret!
 This is just the first step in the exciting journey.

+## Installation

+### Resources

+This setup is tested on* t2.2xlarge* EC2 instance with Amazon Linux – 8vCPU, 32GB memory, 30GB storage.
+It does not yet work on Mac.
+I will package it in Docker for easier consumption.

+### Steps
+1. Install git and clone the repository
+`sudo yum install git`
+`git clone bulnuo/open-llama-lora`
+2. Follow installation steps outlined in README.txt file
+3. Download the pre-trained base model
+`cd scripts`
+`python download.py --repo_id openlm-research/open_llama_3b --local_dir  ../models`

+## Usage

+1. Run the finetuning
+`python finetune-basic.py`
+2. Run the inference
+`python infer-basic.py`

+## Next steps

+Now you van create your own training dataset to run fine-tunning and inference.
+Both scripts can be easily modified to pick up your data and store finetuned models under different names.

+Note that the pre-trained base model does not change.
+You can have multiple finetune Lora Adapters for the same base model.